BYLAWS OF THE HOUSTON GLBT POLITICAL CAUCUS

 3.02 HONORARY MEMBERSHIP: The Caucus may designate honorary categories of membership, with appropriate dues or qualifications, and may grant such honorary members all rights, privileges and responsibilities of membership.

-3.03 DISCIPLINE: Any member may be censured or expelled from the Caucus for just cause by a two-thirds vote.
+3.03 DISCIPLINE: Any member may be censured or expelled from the Caucus by two thirds (2/3) vote at a regular or special meeting of the Caucus, if the member has contravened these By-Laws or any Standing Rules or has otherwise engaged in any conduct which has caused or may cause harm to the Caucus or which is in conflict with the Caucus’s mission.
 Notice of the intent to censure or expel shall be given at a regular meeting prior to the vote, at which the date of the meeting in which the vote of censure or expulsion shall take place shall be announced.
 The member shall be entitled to a hearing at the regular meeting at which the vote is taken.
 Notwithstanding anything contained herein to the contrary, if a Member commits an offense at a meeting of the Caucus, the censure or expulsion process may be commenced at that meeting only.

 3.04 TRANSFER AND DIVISION: Membership in the Caucus is non-transferable and indivisible.

 3.05 MEMBERSHIP DUES: The Caucus shall determine membership dues by a two-thirds (2/3) vote.

 4.01 ELIGIBILITY: The right to vote on any Caucus business shall be extended only to any person who has been a Member for at least 30 days or since the date of the last regular meeting, whichever is later.
 A person who renews membership within 365 days of the expiration date of the previous membership shall be eligible to vote immediately upon renewing membership.